ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Go easy on the exclamation points!
 Only use exclamation points when you’re basically giving someone a high five.
 Never use them in titles or headings.

 #### Hyphens (-)
-Use a hyphen whenever ambiguity would result if it were omitted: T​he president will speak to small-business men. (​B​usinessmen​ normally is one word.
+Use a hyphen whenever ambiguity would result if it were omitted: T​he president will speak to small-business men. (​Businessmen​ normally is one word.
 But t​he president will speak to small businessmen​ makes it sound like the businessmen are small.)

 #### Italics
 Italicize to emphasize a word, cite an example or indicate the title of a long work (books, movies, albums).

 Scripture should be Italicized.

+<<<<<<< Updated upstream

 #### Numbers
 - Spell out numbers one through nine and use numerals for 10 and above.